okfn/docker-ckan/README.md

 ## Overview

-This is a set of Docker images and configuration files to run a CKAN site
+This is a set of Docker images and configuration files to run a CKAN site.

 It is largely based on two existing projects: